This is a continuation of my winter vacation in Kyushu.

-Despite the cold weather there were a lot of people!
+Despite the cold weather there were a lot of people.

 It was winter vacation and many of them had yet to do their hatsumode.
-The more exotic the shrine, the better, huh?

 The first few days after New Year’s Day are the busiest for omikuji (fortune-telling sheet of paper).
 If it’s something good, you keep it.
 If you’re not satisfied with it or if it’s bad, you leave it behind at the shrine.
 Although I already heard of people doing it the opposite way.
-I guess there are no strict rules and nobody really knows the “rules” anyways! *g*
+I guess there are no strict rules and nobody really knows the “rules” anyways!

 Everything you need for a good and happy start in the new year!
 Get a good fortune from one of the cool arrow-shaped omikuji and then grab one of the shrine’s wooden plaques and write your greatest wishes on it.

 Hang your wishing plaque next to the others and walk through the tunnel.
 Great feeling!

 At Aoshima Shrine you can also throw plates.
 You have to hit a certain area only then you’ll be blessed with good fortune.

 So far I’ve only seen it as “mountain version” where you throw it down or through a small circle-shaped target.